Preston-Coding/EgsEcfEditorApp/README.md

 - Element, Parameter, Attribute, Comment mass changing (base on filter/types)
 - SaveAs with taking applied filter into account
 - Undo / Redo

-The next steps will be the compare / merge feature together with more supported files.